Functional linear regression with truncated signatures: Experimental results

 Our goal is to see the influence of the dimension $d$ on the quality of the different models: the signature linear model and the 3 linear functional models.
 To this end, we simulate some paths following model \eqref{eq:simulations_polysinus} and predict the average value of the path at the next time step.
 More precisely, let $(t_0, t_1, \dots, t_{p})$ be a partition of $[0,1]$ of length $p+1$, then we sample $X_i$ following \eqref{eq:simulations_polysinus} and let

+where $\varepsilon_i$ are i.i.d uniform random variables on $[-1, 1]$.
 We let $d$ vary on a grid from $1$ to $11$, simulate some train and test data, and assess the performance of the model with the mean squared error (MSE) on the test set.
-We iterate the procedure 20 times, which gives, for each model (signature, Fourier, B-Spline, and fPCR), a boxplot of errors, shown in Figure \ref{fig:dimension_study_independent_sinus}.
-It is clear that when $d$ increases, the signature gets better relatively to the 3 other models.
+We iterate the procedure 20 times, which gives, for each model (signature, Fourier, B-Spline, and fPCR), a boxplot of errors, shown in Fig.~\ref{fig:dimension_study_independent_sinus}.

+It is clear that when $d$ increases, the signature gets better relatively to the 4 other models.
 We can also note that the B-Spline basis performs best in low dimensions, which is not surprising since the data has a 3rd order polynomial term---see \eqref{eq:simulations_polysinus}.
 However, even though the B-Spline basis is particularly well-adapted to the data, it is outperformed by the signature linear model when the dimension becomes too large (starting from $d=7$).